Categories

 • You can also buy a season pass or buy a Golden Age Pass for around $10 if you’re older than 61.
 Here are a few more details: If you plan to go often, you probably want to consider getting a season pass.
 Golden Age Passes are available for purchase for people age 62+ –with it, you’ll get free admission (and unfortunately, the National Park Service Eagle Passes aren’t accepted).

-Pets are allowed in the park only during the off-season times of year.
+Pets are allowed in the park only during the off-season times of the year.
 Dogs must be leashed.

 [Looking for things to do with kids in Maryland?
 See my list of ideas.]

 Note that this is the only place alcohol is allowed in the park, and you MUST get a permit if you intend to serve drinks.
 Also, you are NOT allowed to have amplified music at Sandy Point.
-Another important consideration for groups is that everyone entering the park must pay separately.
+Another vital consideration for groups is that everyone entering the park must pay separately.
 Youth and scouting groups can also reserve a campground area.

 There aren’t any trashcans in the park.
-Related point–you can bring your dogs to the park during the off season, but you are expected to clean up after them.
+Related point–you can bring your dogs to the park during the off-season, but you are expected to clean up after them.

-Liked this post?
+Like this post?
 Please check out my other reviews and lists.
 For example, my list of gift ideas for children and restaurants for kids in Howard County.